FeernandoOFF/obsidian-garden/src/site/notes/Zettelkasten/Why choose web development.md

 As many other tech-related professions you'll have the opportunity to be a **freelancer**.
 The benefit that web development has is that you can offer to any medium-small business as **more people need a website than an app**.

+### Multi-platform

+The web allows you to access your app to **all platforms** regarding their OS and spects, and with evolving technologies like More Browser APIs, Responsive and PWAs designs you can build a pretty feature-complete app with just web technologies

+#### Super multi-platform
+Besides the ability to run a web app anywhere you can also create **native apps** with [[React Native\|React Native]] that enables you to create a native app.
+See [[Multiplatform Development\|Multiplatform Development]] for more info.

 ---